Our Fall 2018 syllabus:

 We will continue to discuss intersectionality and our own experiences of privilege and oppression.
-We will also spend time talking and role-playing about ways we can act in solidarity and be better allies, and how to empower ourselves to push against oppression we face.
-We explore ways to push back larger systems of oppression and power dynamics.
+We will also spend time examining allyship and ways we can act in solidarity to be better allies, and how to empower ourselves to push against oppression.
+We will explore ways to push back larger systems of oppression and power dynamics.

-We will look at how participants view themselves and others, what shapes our self-image, and how this affects our lives.
-We will discuss cultural variables for body image, and societal factors that contribute to the way we view ourselves.
-We will also begin to explore how women's sexuality is portrayed in different forms of popular media (magazines, television, films, music, etc.) and how these portrayals influence the ways women and society view women's sexuality, including influences such as age, race, class, etc.
+We will discuss concepts of self-image, cultural variables for body image, and societal factors that contribute to the way we view ourselves.
+We will also begin to explore how women's sexuality is portrayed in different forms of popular media (magazines, television, films, music, etc.) and how these portrayals influence the ways women and society view women's sexuality, including influences such as age, race, class, and more.

 Body Image Projects

-Participants share something about their relationship to their body/body image.
-Presentations usually span the entire class and can include images, poems, videos, collages,old pictures,etc.
+Participants will share introspections related to their relationship with their body/body image.
+Presentations usually span the entire class and can include images, poems, videos, collages, old pictures, etc.

-We build knowledge around STI’s (Sexual Transmitted Infections) and share safer sex tools/resources.
+We will build knowledge around STIs (Sexual Transmitted Infections) and share safer sex tools/resources.
 We will discuss social stigmas around STIs and cultivate space for participants to share their experiences around STIs and safer sex methods.
-We will also provide space to explore how to communicate about STI’s and contraceptives with sexual partners.
+We will also provide space to explore communicating about STIs and contraceptives with sexual partners.
 We will also discuss options for contraception and share experiences around different methods of contraception.

 Sexual Orientation & Intimate Relationships

-We will look at how society views sexuality as well as factors that shape our sexuality including heteronormativity, religion, class, culture, and ethnicity, and discuss social view of sexuality that contribute to our own experiences.
-We will examine our individual identifications and discuss sexual orientation and spectrums, including various relationship models such as parents, family, friends, colleagues, different forms of romantic relationships (monogamy, polyamory, etc), and other intimate relationships influence how we communicate and interact.
+We will explore factors that shape our sexuality including heteronormativity, religion, class, culture, and ethnicity, and discuss social view of sexuality that contribute to our own experiences.
+We will examine our individual identifications and discuss sexual orientation and spectrums, including various relationship models such as parents, family, friends, colleagues, and different forms of romantic relationships (monogamy, polyamory, etc), and other intimate relationships influence how we communicate and interact.

 We will encourage participants to explore their sexual identities and the factors that influence the way they express their sexuality and sexual practices.
-We will explore the definition of sex and the factors that contribute to what we consider sex.
-We will discuss self-pleasure, the positive/negative views of masturbation, and our relationships to porn/erotica. *There will be a femex-wide out of class porn viewing party around this week, but not during class*
+We will explore the definition of sex and the factors that contribute to what we consider sex to be.
+We will discuss self-pleasure, the positive/negative views of masturbation, and our relationships to porn/erotica.

 Boundaries & Violations